magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/mqtt.md

 This configuration section is optional.

-In order to request client-side or shared device attributes to ThingsBoard server node, Gateway allows sending attribute requests.
+In order to request client-side or shared device attributes to IoT Hub server node, Gateway allows sending attribute requests.

 Select basic or advanced MQTT configuration: